nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 ### Loading LAMMPS Interactively

-On Alps, LAMMPS is precompiled and available in a user environment [uenv].
+On Alps, LAMMPS is precompiled and available in a [uenv][ref-uenv].
 LAMMPS has been built with the [Kokkos](https://docs.lammps.org/Speed_kokkos.html) and GPU packages separately.

 To find which LAMMPS uenv is provided, you can use the following command: